NVIDIA/spark-rapids/docs/additional-functionality/iceberg-support.md

 #### Avro

-The RAPIDS Accelerator does not support Apache Iceberg tables using the ORC data format.
+The RAPIDS Accelerator does not support Apache Iceberg tables using the Avro data format.

 ## Writing Tables